YonatanKof/wwape/content/posts/How to shortcut in macOS.md

 ## Wildcard shortcut

+#### On the macOS

 Most apps on the macOS has a wildcard shortcut that allows to fussy search for you command just by typing it and return to it.
-It's the [*Help Menu*](https://support.apple.com/guide/mac-help/get-help-on-your-mac-hlpvw003/mac) available at the... wait for it... at the help menu.
-Just click `shift`+`control`+`\` and the search will be waiting for your quick action which ever the app you're at 🏃
+It's the [Help Menu](https://support.apple.com/guide/mac-help/get-help-on-your-mac-hlpvw003/mac) available at the... wait for it... at the help menu.
+Just click `shift` + `control` + `\` and the search will be waiting for your quick action which ever the app you're at 🏃

+#### On Sketch

+You can also locate and run commands (and much much more) in *Sketch* using a plugin called [SketchRunner](https://sketchrunner.com/).
+That's a good one I'll discuses it in a future article.
+Stay tuned

 ## Identical commands

 Shortcuts in mac need to be unique.
-Let's take for example the `Left` command in *Sketch*, if you'll ever create a shortcut for it as explain above, it won't work.
+Let's take for example the *Top* command in *Sketch*, if you'll ever create a shortcut for it as explain above, it won't work.
 The reason is, this command ain't unique.
-You can find it both under `Text → Align → Left` and under `Arrange → Align → Left`.
-The app won't know which *left* you're referring to, so it will just diss you 😒 You'll have to make it unique for it to work, one way to do so is by adding its location.
+You can find it both under `Text → Align → Top` and under `Arrange → Align → Top`.
+The app won't know which *Top* you're referring to, so it will just diss you 😒 You'll have to make it unique for it to work, one way to do so is by adding its location.

 Let's brake it down:
-- `Text → Align → Left`  [^fig-Text_Align_Left]
+- `Text → Align → Top`  [^fig-Text_Align_Top]
-- `Arrange → Align → Left`  [^fig-Arrange_Align_Left]
+- `Arrange → Align → Top`  [^fig-Arrange_Align_Top]

-`Left` and `Align` are identical at both command - `Text` and `Arrange` are unique.
+`Top` and `Align` are identical at both command - `Text` and `Arrange` are unique.
 So let's say you wanna shortcut the `Arrange` bit, so you'll need to copy the complete path by using the `dash`+`greater than` pattern to mark nest descent.
-So the left align arrange command needs to look like this: `Arrange → Align → Left` [^fig-unique], and there you have it, a command the is unique as a snowflake ❄️
+So the Top align arrange command needs to look like this: `Arrange → Align → Top` [^fig-unique], and there you have it, a command the is unique as a snowflake ❄️

 I'll make sure the Application is on *Sketch* and for the shortcut I'll use the `ctrl`+`option`+`cmd`+`shift`+`→` and voila - a new shortcut is born 👶